Ukraine attack leaves Baltics wondering: Are we next?

 In his speech earlier this week setting the stage for Russia’s military intervention, Putin said Ukraine is “not just a neighboring country for us.
 It is an inalienable part of our own history, culture and spiritual space.”

-Culturally and linguistically different, the Baltic countries don’t have the same connection to Russian history and identity.
-However, they were ruled by Moscow for most of the past 200 years, first by the Russian Empire, then for almost 50 years following World War II by the Soviet Union.
+The Baltic countries, culturally and linguistically different, don’t have the same connection to Russian history and identity.
+However, they were ruled by Moscow for most of the past 200 years, first by the Russian Empire, then for the half-century following World War II by the Soviet Union.
 All three countries have ethnic Russian minorities; in Latvia and Estonia, they make up about one-quarter of the population.

 Though many of them are well integrated, tensions flared in 2007 when hundreds of ethnic Russians rioted against government plans to relocate a Soviet war memorial in Tallinn, Estonia’s capital.
 Estonia suspected Russia of stoking the unrest and orchestrating cyberattacks that paralyzed government computer networks.